CM2.0/2.1 chondrite (Yamakawa and Yin, 2013)

 38° 48' 14" N., 120° 54' 29" W.

 On Earth Day 2012, April 22 at 7:51 A.M., a fireball accompanied by a sonic boom was seen, heard, and even smelled by local residents as it streaked over California and Nevada moving in a generally western direction.
-As the approximately 70-ton, 3-m-sized object reached an altitude of 48 km at a speed of 28.6 (±0.7) km/second, it exploded with the release of energy equivalent to an ~4-kiloton explosion (Jenniskens et al., 2012).
+The fireball was captured by a camera and two videos which enabled the calculation of the orbit (see images below).
+As the approximately 70-ton, 3-m-sized object reached an altitude of 48 km at an extraordinarily high velocity of 28.6 (±0.7) km/second, it exploded with the release of energy equivalent to a 4-kiloton explosion (Jenniskens et al., 2012).
 Fragments of "black gold" fell within a strewn field encompassing the towns of Lotus and Coloma, including the location of the first discovery of California gold in 1848 at Sutter's Mill.

 Two days after the fall, the first charcoal-colored stone weighing 5.5 grams was recovered by meteorite hunter Robert Ward.
 Utilizing NEXRAD high-resolution Doppler weather radar data, along with seismic data, Marc Fries of the Planetary Science Institute constructed a more accurate map of the inferred strewn field.
 Because of rather strong winds aloft blowing towards the ENE, the approximately 4 × 2 mile strewn field has been depicted curving slightly to the north reflecting the drift of smaller, lighter fragments.
 Models predict that the largest fragments weighing perhaps 1020 kg would have landed ~19 miles farther west of the known strewn field (Fries et al., 2012).
 A helium airship was employed by scientists from NASA and the SETI Institute to search for possible impact features, but none were reported.
 Over the next few weeks, meteorite hunters and locals together spent thousands of manhours searching the rattlesnake and poison oak infested strewn field collecting numerous small fragments.
 The largest single find weighing in at 205.2 g was made by Jeffrey Grant.
 Although many remain unofficially recorded, nearly 100 Sutter's Mill fragments have been recovered having a combined weight of over 1,000 grams.